 I was really excited when I got my robotic hand.
 It certainly looks the business and like something out of a Star Wars film, however, the reality quickly set in that it couldn’t do what I needed it to.
 Now don’t get me wrong, I am very grateful to have been given a chance to use it, it just doesn’t work for me.
 I find it is very awkward and can’t do anything that requires any level of precision, like picking up a wine glass or writing my name.
 Another major drawback is that it’s difficult to put on.
 It takes half an hour, which is a problem - especially as it won’t fit through coat sleeves, so I have to choose between having a coat or the hand.
 Being electronic, I also can’t get it wet, such as by doing the washing up or going out in the rain.
 While it looks great, I feel I have little control and as I broke my back, the 720g weight of the robotic arm is just too heavy for me.

-It was by pure chance that I discovered Mitt.
-My brother is a successful entrepreneur and the founders of Mitt had approached him for some advice and mentoring for their growing business.
-When they found out that I had a below elbow limb loss and could benefit from using a Mitt, they asked if I would like to try one out.
+It was by pure chance.
+My brother is a successful entrepreneur and the founder of Koalaa approached him for some advice and mentoring for the growing business.
+When they found out that I had a below elbow limb loss and could benefit from the new type of prosthetic they were developing, they asked if I would like to try one out.

-I knew the concept behind Mitt before I saw it – the idea being that different attachments slot in for all sorts of different uses.
+I knew the concept behind the prosthetic before I saw it – the idea being that different tool attachments slot in for all sorts of different uses.

 I was looking forward to trying it out, but didn’t think too much about painting, as I didn’t want to get my hopes up.
 I was excited but had such a disappointing experience with my robotic arm, that I wouldn’t let myself get too carried away until I had properly tested it.

-Has Mitt enabled you to do anything you couldn't before?
+Has it enabled you to do anything you couldn't before?

 Being right-handed, I now rely on my left but it’s so awkward to write and to draw properly is impossible.
 Even signing my name is an issue.
-When I put my Mitt on and tried out the writing attachment for the first time, I could write legibly and even managed to write a little story about Mitt!
+When I put my Koalaa prosthetic on and tried out the writing attachment for the first time, I could write legibly and even managed to write a little story!
 With practice, I think I’ll get even better.

 I also love cooking and get so frustrated that I can’t chop things up.
 I haven’t been able to find any kitchen aids that genuinely help with tasks such as chopping a carrot or garlic.
 With my stump I just can’t do it.
 I have to hold the knife in my left hand and the food goes all over the place.
 Using the knife attachment, I was able to cut everything from bread to apples.
 It’s brilliant and has made it so easy.
 I even managed to make a ratatouille, which involves a huge amount of chopping - I had an absolute ball!

-What would you say to anyone interested in getting a Mitt?
+What would you say to anyone interested in getting one?

 Loads of superlatives!
 It’s fantastic, incredible, life changing - you won’t believe it!
-I don’t need something that looks like a hand, I need something that works – and I’ve finally found it with Mitt!
+I don’t need something that looks like a hand, I need something that works – and I’ve finally found it!